Regulations relating to resource management in the petroleum activities

-The Norwegian Petroleum Directorate shall stipulate the names and classification of wells with a planned depth of more than 25 meters below seabed.
+The Norwegian Petroleum Directorate shall set the names and classification of wells with a planned depth of more than 25 meters below seabed.

-If there is a need for reclassification, the licensee shall, well before the change in use, submit information to the Norwegian Petroleum Directorate which will determine the new classification.
+If reclassification is needed, the licensee shall send information to the Norwegian Petroleum Directorate, who will then determine the new classification.

 Exploration drilling requires a permit from the Norwegian Petroleum Directorate.
-For exploration wells and development wells with an exploration target, an application for a permit for exploration drilling to the Norwegian Petroleum Directorate on the form for registration of wells and wellbores.
+For exploration wells and development wells with an exploration target, an application for a permit for exploration drilling shall be submitted to the Norwegian Petroleum Directorate at least two weeks prior to spudding the well.

 The licensee shall ensure that necessary drill cuttings samples, conventional cores, sidewall cores, liquid and gas samples, logs and test data are collected.
 The Norwegian Petroleum Directorate may stipulate requirements for data acquisition, processing and analyses in individual instances.

-Unless otherwise specified, the standard requirement from the Norwegian Petroleum Directorate is as follows:
+Unless otherwise specified, the standard requirements from the Norwegian Petroleum Directorate are as follows:

-a) in wildcat wells, drill cuttings samples shall be taken from types of rock from all geological formations drilled.
-The sampling shall start immediately once return of drilling fluid has been established,
+a) for exploration wells, drill cuttings samples shall be taken from types of rock from all geological formations drilled.
+The sampling shall start immediately once return of drilling fluid has been established.

-b) in appraisal wells and a representative selection of development wells, drill cuttings samples shall be taken from all types of rock from all geological formations in the reservoir interval,
+b) In a representative selection of development wells, drill cuttings samples shall be taken from all types of rock from all geological formations in the reservoir interval.

 The licensee shall send information about formation tests for exploration wells to the Norwegian Petroleum Directorate well before start-up; no later than three days before the test activity commences.
 The same applies to development wells before a field has started producing.